Teyik0/ultrapyup/README.md

 - **Import organization** and cleanup
 - **Testing framework** with pytest and coverage

-Because uv and ruff are extremely fast, even on large projects, running Ultrapy's checks will be instantaneous and can comfortably run on every save without lag.
+Because uv and ruff are extremely fast, even on large projects, running Ultrapyup's checks will be instantaneous and can comfortably run on every save without lag.

 ## Current Status

 **✅ Available Now:**
-- `ultrapy init` - Project initialization and detection
+- `ultrapyup init` - Project initialization and detection
 - Basic project structure analysis
 - Package manager detection (pip, uv, poetry, etc.)